 Your child’s pediatrician may recommend using topical kids’ acne treatments which may help kill bacteria, unplug oil ducts and pores, and heal pimples.
 Accurately follow your pediatrician’s instructions for using these medications on your child, as it may vary by age and severity.
 A variety of topical treatments are available having different strengths and forms including creams, washes, and cleansers.
 However, if your pediatrician isn’t comfortable prescribing one for your child, ask for other suggestions or a referral to a pediatric dermatologist for further help.

 - Be patient while using different topical treatments.
 Initially the affected area seems to get worse and would show noticeable improvement after three to six weeks.

 - Don’t over scrub or over treat the infection.
 Using more quantity or over scrubbing may irritate the affected area and make the situation worse.

 - Many of these products can dry out the skin, using them improperly could lead to scarring.

 - While the treatment goes on, protect your child’s skin from the sun, the medication can make the skin more susceptible to sun damage.

-Looking for an acne treatment in Dubai for your child?
+Looking for an tattoo removal laser for your child?
 Search for clinics and hospitals offering help with it.